jfiksel/github-classroom-for-teachers/README.md

 5. You can either edit all the assignments by typing comments into their documents, or by adding a new file with comments to each student's repository.
 If there is only one document that students will be editing, then it's possible to open up each student's document, put in your changes, and then save.
 This is also nice because you can use regular expressions to open up every student's assignment without you clicking.
 For example, if the document is called homework1.Rmd, and you are inside of the unit-1-homework-1 directory, you can type `open */homework1.Rmd` (you can replace open with whatever command you want so that the files open in your preferred editor).
 You can then work through each student's assignment, saving and then closing their assignment after you are done grading.
 You may or may not want to put official assignment grade into your comments due to privacy issues.

 6. After saving (you have to save!) your changes and/or new files, navigate to the `mass_clone` directory.
-Type in `./push_all.sh assignment-prefix`.
+Type in `./push_all.sh assignment-prefix` (this is similar to the GIF above).
 This script will commit all of your changes with the same commit message ("Graded $date $time"), and then push all of the changes back to the students' repositories.

 ### Additional resources
 * https://classroom.github.com/videos
+* https://ecots2018.github.io/ another great guide from Adam Sullivan at Brown University